sanchitdilipjain/cloudwatch-metrics/docs/index.md

 - Step 3: Publish custom metrics

-  - We can embed own custom metrics in a multiple different ways
+  - We can embed our own custom metrics in multiple different ways

       - <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html">AWS CLI</a>